 Based in Dewsbury, West Yorkshire, YPS was founded in 1977 and initially operated under the name Yorkshire Packaging Supplies.
 In the early days, we specialised in providing PVC shrink films and refurbished shrink-wrapping machines.
 The 1980’s brought turbulent times following the loss of our biggest customer but YPS was able to weather the storm and carry on.

-The decision was made in the 1990's to change the name from ‘Supplies’ to ‘Systems’, to properly reflect the changing nature of the business, a move that managing director Glyn Johnson described as having “quite a dramatic impact on the sale of machines, which impacted the sales of materials”.
+The decision was made in the 1990’s to change the name from ‘Supplies’ to ‘Systems’, to properly reflect the changing nature of the business, a move that our managing director Glyn Johnson described as having “quite a dramatic impact on the sale of machines, which impacted the sales of materials”.

 Glyn says YPS has “gone from strength to strength” in the years since with the expansion of marketing and sales teams and the acquisition of manufacturing business, Camline, which was incorporated into the YPS premises.

 “We now manufacture around a million pounds of our own equipment, which is predominantly palletisers,” Glyn added.

 Speaking on the firm’s business strategy, Glyn said, “We took a view that you’ve either got to try and be the best or the lowest cost and all our competition pretty much tend to focus on cost and being the cheapest and we just can’t do that so we focus on trying to be the best value for money proposition.”

 ”To do that, our equipment isn’t the lowest cost but every machine comes with a service contract.
 None of our competition offers that and the reason we took that view is because we’re not just a machinery supplier; we want to develop.
 The end of a machine transaction is the start of a relationship, we hope, on the supply of film.”